Five Tips for Implementing an Integrated Marketing Plan

 An integrated marketing plan outlines the marketing activities that will deliver the greatest impact on your target audience and produce the maximum return on the marketing investment.
 An integrated marketing program blends research, marketing and communication strategies together to ensure that every aspect of your marketing is executed in a cohesive fashion.

 There are five key components to defining and driving a successful and integrated marketing plan.

-- Analyze the Market: Marketing is about getting as close to the target audience as possible, truly understanding their needs and providing a service or product that meets those needs.
+Marketing is about getting as close to the target audience as possible, truly understanding their needs and providing a service or product that meets those needs.
 A successful marketing plan is based on knowing how to reach and communicate with your prospective customers, based on their profile.
 Arm yourself with knowledge.
 Think about tactics you have used in the past, what worked and what didn’t.
-Brainstorm new and innovative ways to reach your destination [like leveraging Social Media].
+Brainstorm new and innovative ways to reach your destination, like leveraging social media.

 3. Write out the entire plan:

 Now that you have set your goals and know your target profile, it is time to get started on your integrated marketing plan.
 Make sure your plan includes all touch points like advertising (print or online), digital marketing (email and via search engines),social media (crowd sourcing, online networks and blogs), public relations, direct mail, events, as well as others that fit your market, i.e., outdoor.